-On average, BARC responds to 50,000 calls every year, according to numbers provided by the organization, which includes calls for strays, aggressive animals and cases of animal cruelty.
+On average, BARC responds to 50,000 calls every year, according to numbers provided by the organization, which includes calls for strays, aggressive animals, and cases of animal cruelty.

-Damianoff hopes that by BARC providing free to low-cost spay and neutering, along with education in the communities with high population of strays, Houston will one day get control of its overpopulation.
+Damianoff hopes that by BARC providing free to low-cost spay and neutering, along with education in the communities with a high population of strays, Houston will one day get control of its overpopulation.

 “It just takes time for people to understand that there is a consequence to loose animals on the street,” Damianoff said.
 “It impacts us all, it impacts the way people perceive our city.”

 Too many cats and dogs and not enough homes spurred the creation of Rescued Pets Movement (RPM), a non-profit organization that has taken a completely different approach to combat stray overpopulation.

 Since its inception in September 2013, the organization has rescued and transported more than 20,000 Greater Houston area animals from BARC and the Harris County Animal Shelter.
 The organization takes them to areas where there’s a high demand for pets, such as Colorado and Wisconsin, and even as far away as Canada.

 Laura Carlock, a co-founder and president of RPM, said the organization mainly focuses on Colorado due to the demand created by the state’s strict laws on animals and owners—all pets must be spayed or neutered, for example.
 There are also strict rules against breeders, and the state’s harsh winters help keep the stray population down.